Harald Szeemann: 1997 Lyon Biennial L'autre (the Other)

-Visual Arts Director of 1999/2001 Venice Biennale
+Visual arts director of 1999 and 2001 Venice Biennale

 At the time of Szeemann's appointment the Venice Biennale was no longer a state-run enterprise but has become a foundation.
 The representation of 15 has been reduced to five people; one representing the city, another the region, another the province, another the National Government, and lastly an unaffiliated third party.

 Paolo Baratta named directors for the different sections of film, architecture, theater, music, dance, and also visual arts, Szeemann's area of appointment.
 Szeemann was appointed the Visual Arts Director, succeeding his predecessor Jean Clair, with only five months to prepare for the 1999 Venice Biennale but with the expectation that he would also direct the following show in 2001.
 A contingency of this appointment was that he would be able to bring his own people with him as well as have more flexibility with the structure of the Biennale.
 In addition to the regular crew he uses for installation he brought with him Agnes Kohlmeyer to help with the show and Cecilia Liveriero to work on the catalog.
 Szeemann was responsible for organizing the international exhibition in the Giardini and Arsenale, to give recommendations for the exhibitions a latere, for contributions outside the pavilions and in the city, to keep contact with the commissioners of the national pavilions, and the like.

 With the last two Biennales as example, under the directorships of Jean Clair and Germano Celant, Szeemann determined that the international exhibition and national pavilions should be dedicated to young artists and he informed this to all participating countries.
 As a result of many countries' selection systems this came as late news, but for a few others who were more unencumbered to react this was not problematic.
 Szeemann decided that the international exhibition and Aperto, created by Szeemann in 1980, would be combined and artists would no longer be divided by age.
 As well there would be an emphasis on the representation of female artists and their contributions to contest their past roles, with such artists as Rosemarie Trockel from Germany and Ann Hamilton from the USA.
 Changing the inner structure of the Biennale, breaking up the divisions, and expanding the space were among Szeemann's contributions.

 Szeemann was largely concerned with traditional structure of the Biennale and believed the treatment of artists during installation required improvement.
 Another result of Szeemann's acceptance was fair representation for Italian artists.
 The Italian Pavilion, a sequence of rooms displaying Italian art, was kept in a ghetto and inadequate in comparison to other national pavilions.
 Another concern was from a resulting breakup of the Soviet Union and the history of conflict in Yugoslavia had created many issues, Macedonia renounced its participation and Yugoslavia was an unknown, in addition to the growing number of countries which demanded a presence in the Biennale.